Wednesday, July 21, 2021

 Ben: "It was this mare on which CEEFIT enabled us to detect the problem before it happened."

-Ben: "My family is into technology but unfortunately there are not many technology solutions in the equestrian world.
-We had looked at Seaver and I really liked the fact that your company had thejumping analysis functionality, whereas all the others on the market were only geared towards locomotion and flat work.
-Then you couldn't collect data at the obstacle and that bothered me.
+Ben: "My family is all about technology, but unfortunately there aren't many technological solutions in the equestrian world.
+We had looked at Seaver and I really liked the fact that your company had thejump analysis functionality, whereas all the others on the market were only geared towards locomotion and work on the flat.
+This meant that we couldn't collect data on jumps, and that bothered me.
 That's why we went to Seaver.

-When we bought our CEEFIT in December 2020, we didn't know how useful it would be.
-Quite soon after we started using it, we realised how useful it would be.
+When we bought our CEEFIT in December 2020, we had no idea how useful it was going to be.
+Pretty soon after we started using it, we realized just how useful it was going to be.

-Not only from our point of view, but also from the point of view of our customers.
+Not only from our point of view, but also from that of our customers.
 For example, when we take horses to competitions but the owners can't come.
 With the mare, we used CEEFIT on the first day of competition at a Grand Prix and sent the data to her owner.
 She was relieved because owners always worry when their horses jump at this level.
-They have a legitimate fear that their horses will get injured.
-She told us that it was very reassuring to know that we were doing everything possible to be absolutely sure that the mare was ready to compete at this level.
-CEEFIT shows owners that we are patient and don't want to push horses to do things they are not yet ready to do.
+They have a legitimate fear that their horses will injure themselves.
+She told us that it was very reassuring to know that we were doing everything to be absolutely sure that the mare was ready to compete at this level.
+CEEFIT proves to owners that we're patient and don't want to push horses to do things they're not yet ready to do."

-Ben: "We got the mare a few months ago from someone we know in Europe.
-She's 10 years old, jumps well but has been mainly ridden by amateurs for a while.
-When we buy horses of this age in Europe, we know we are going to have to get the engine going again.
-When we bought her, she looked great.
-You know, in the first three months after buying a new horse, this is the most risky period.
+Ben: "We got the mare a few months ago, from someone we know in Europe.
+She's 10 years old, jumps well but has mainly been ridden by amateurs for some time.
+When we buy horses of this age in Europe, we know we're going to have to get the engine running again.
+When we bought her, she seemed in great shape.
+You know, in the first 3 months after buying a new horse, that's the most risky period.
 New environment, new farrier, new way of working.
-But she was doing very well and was already working on her with a view to taking her out to show.
+But she was doing very well and I was already working on her with a view to taking her out to show.

 Then we used the CEEFIT 5 times on her, and I hadn't really checked her progress.
-I was watching at a glance after each session but I wasn't really comparing.
+I kept a quick eye on her after each session, but I didn't really compare things.

-It was when I looked at it that I saw that there was a slight decrease in symmetry.
-It wasn't much but the mare's symmetry was getting worse by half a percent with each session.
+It was when I looked at it that I saw a slight decrease in symmetry.
+It wasn't much, but the mare's symmetry was getting worse by half a percent with each session.

-So we decided to give her a little rest to take it easy.
+So we decided to give her a little rest to take it easy on her.
 We knew that if we continued, something would really happen to the mare.
-The vet came to see her, and he confirmed that something was wrong.
+The vet came to see her, and confirmed that something was wrong.

-But the mare was NEVER lame or even looked lame.
-To the eye, nothing had changed.
+But the mare NEVER looked or felt lame.
+As far as the eye could see, nothing had changed.

 We probably avoided 6 months of downtime with just one week's rest.
 If we'd had the misfortune to keep pushing the mare and making her jump, the mare would have had a very hard time recovering."